junseonghwan/PhylExAnalysis/README.md

 # PhylExAnalysis

+For questions, please email: seonghwan_jun@urmc.rochester.edu.

+To report bugs using Github issue.
+Do not create a Github issue if it's not code related.
+Thank you!

 ## Install PhylExR

 We provide common functions used for data processing and analysis as an R package `PhylExR`.
 We recommend to install this package first.